JamesTLiu/whisperGUI/README.md

 Whisper's performance varies widely depending on the language.

+Update: openai whisper released a new large model named large-v2.
+The old large model has been renamed to large-v1.The large-v2 model performs better on average than the large-v1 model but not always.Check the result for each file and use large-v1 instead if needed.
+* large-v2 has been known to sometimes generate text which does not match the audio or is missing some text.

 ## Command line usage of whisper

 whisper converts your input with ffmpeg (effectively the console command `ffmpeg -i \<recording> -ar 16000 -ac 1 -c:a pcm_s16le \<output>.wav`) and pre-processes it before doing any speech recognition.